Writing Clearly and Simply

-Slang and jargon can be useful to people who understand it, but confusing to people who don't.
+Slang and jargon can be useful to people who understand it, but confusing to others.

 Critical theory seeks to problematize the hegemonic reification of oppressive stratified social constructs.

-The above sentence accurately describes one aspect of the social movement known as critical theory, but it uses terms that are somewhat less common outside of critical theory, and which have specific meanings within the theoretical perspective.
+The above sentence accurately describes one aspect of the social movement known as critical theory, but it uses terms that are somewhat less common outside of critical theory, and which have specific meanings within that field.
 The example sentence may confuse people who are unfamiliar with critical theory.

 Writers should strive to communicate with their readers, not impress readers by using uncommon or showy words.